Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-The bottom panel in Fig.~\ref{fig:rate_histo} shows the total incidence rate, i.e., over all volumes at all times, for each run split by $\vR$ and $\vp$.
-It is striking that no model displays an incidence rate above 40\%, which suggests that the phase-spiral phenomenon is not widespread, at least within our paradigm.
-It is worth stressing that the rate values are only meaningful in a relative sense, when comparing simulations to one another.\footnote{For instance, if the simulations were ran for longer, the rates will probably drop, as the phase spiral will weaken in time, unless there is another interaction or the star-formation is sustained. }
+The bottom panel in Fig.~\ref{fig:rate_histo} shows the {\em total} incidence rate, i.e. the normalised sum of the indicence over all volumes at all times, for each run split by $\vR$ and $\vp$.
+It is striking that no model displays an incidence rate above 40\%, which suggests that the phase-spiral phenomenon is not widespread neither in space nor in time.
+It is worth stressing though that the exact rate values are meaningful only in a relative sense, when comparing simulations to one another.
+For instance, if the simulations were run for longer, the total rates will all probably uniformily drop, as the phase spiral will weaken in time, unless there was another interaction or more has were supplied to sustain the ongoing star-formation.

-Consistent with the above discussion, the lowest total incidence rates are displayed by the inert, 20\% gas fraction run (fg20\_nsf), and the unperturbed, pure N-body run (fg00\_iso), both at less than 10\%.
-The interacting, pure N-body run (fg00) displays the highest total incidence rates at \mbox{30~--~35\%} (the temporal incidence rate is close to \mbox{80~--~100\%} at its highest; see top panel).
-The total incidence rate of the interacting, pure N-body model is followed by the inert, 10\% gas fraction run (fg10\_nsf), which has a comparable total incidence rate to the total incidence rate of our more `realistic' run (fg20\_sf), and its unperturbed counterpart (fg20\_sf\_iso), all in the range 20 - 25\%.
+In agreement with the above discussion, the lowest total incidence rates are displayed by the inert, 20\% gas fraction run (fg20\_nsf), and the unperturbed, pure N-body run (fg00\_iso), both at less than 10\%.
+The interacting, pure N-body run (fg00) displays the highest total incidence rates at \mbox{30~--~35\%} (the temporal incidence rate is close to \mbox{60~--~100\%} at its highest; see top and middle panels).
+The total incidence rate of the interacting, pure N-body model is followed by the inert, 10\% gas fraction run (fg10\_nsf), which has a comparable total incidence rate to the total incidence rate of our more `realistic' run (fg20\_sf) as well as its unperturbed counterpart (fg20\_sf\_iso), all in the range 20 - 25\%.
+The lowest, total incidence rate is unsurpisingly that of models fg20\_nsf and fg00\_iso, consistent with the results discussed in the previous section.